 3.d.
 To complete registration, each team must also submit an eligibility form (see below).

 3.e.
 Teams must submit the name and contact information of a team captain who will be the main point of contact for the team.
 The team captain may be a player on the team.

 3.i.
-Teams with less than four players will not be permitted to register (play).
+Teams with less than four players will not be permitted to register and play.

-4.a.
-The KCF University Cup is an international online event which is open to teams from any post-secondary school (university, college, community college, etc.) enrolled in at least one class in the January 2021 semester.
+The KCF University Cup is an international online event which is open to teams from any post-secondary school (university, college, community college, etc.) enrolled in at least one class in the January 2023 semester

 5.c.
 If a player does not have a URS, FIDE, or US Chess rating, they will count as unrated unless the Chief Arbiter assigns a rating.

 The team average rating is the average of the four highest ratings, excluding unrated players.
-For example, a team consisting of 1801, 1800, 1799, unrated, unrated will have an average rating of 1800.
+For example, a team consisting of 1801, 1800, 1799, and two unrated players will have an average rating of 1800 and are eligible for prizes in the 1800-1999 rating category.
 This team average will be used for pairings and rating category prize eligibility.